What are the Different Types of Painter’s Tape?

 These tapes include:

-Based on the adhesion level and environmental conditions (temperature, humidity, etc) you are working in you can choose the one from these different types.
+Based on the adhesion level and environmental conditions (temperature, humidity, etc), you are working in, you can choose one from these different types.

-Hopefully, the below table will help you make the right choice…
+The table below will help you further to make the right choice…

 Blue TapeMedium adhesionGood for walls, ceilings, hardwood floors, tiles, glass, trims, and baseboards.

-Green TapeStrongest adhesionGood for exteriors, rough surfaces, uneven surfaces, floors with cardboard panels, etc.
+Green TapeMedium to Strong adhesionGood for exteriors, rough surfaces, uneven surfaces, floors with cardboard panels, etc.

 How to Use Painter’s Tape Correctly?